workadventure/workadventure/docs/maps/api-player.md

 The TTL (expressed in seconds) is the time after which the stored value will be destroyed.
 TTL cannot be set on transient variables.

-// TODO: make sure we emit an error if we try to set a TTL on a non persisted variable.

 {.alert.alert-info}
 Depending on the server you are using, the server might itself decide of a maximum TTL for player variables.
 So far, WorkAdventure SAAS version has no maximum TTL set.
+However, please note you should probably not use player variables for sensitive / important information.

 **Scope:**